 Philippe Druillet, born on 28 June 1944, is known for his baroque drawings and bizarre science fiction stories.
-After having worked as a photographer for several years, Druillet made his debut in comics in 1966 with Lone Sloane, le Mystère des Abîmes, a comic book that drew inspiration from Druillet’s favorite writers H.P.
+After having worked as a photographer for several years, Druillet made his debut in comics in 1966 with Lone Sloane, le Mystère des Abîmes, a comic book that drew inspiration from Druillet’s favourite writers H.P.
 Lovecraft and A.E. van Vogt.
-Later, Druillet would design several covers for re-issues of Lovecraft’s work and a number of film posters.
+Later, Druillet would design several covers for reissues of Lovecraft’s work and a number of film posters.

 A unique look at Relativity

 Sloane was again the hero of the graphic novel Delirius (1973), written by Jacques Lob.
 In the novel a religious group asks him to help them steal a large sum of money from the Imperator, the ruler of the hedonistic planet Delirius.
 The book contains a page in which an intriguing and exuberant variant of M.C.
 Escher’s Relativity (1953) can be seen.
 Escher’s work had previously been used as cover images for books and psychedelic versions of his prints were also made by hippies and students in the late 1960s.
 But this is possibly the first time that an artist used an Escher work as a source of inspiration for a completely unique version.